Sorry, you need to enable JavaScript to visit this website.

 Italian citizens residing abroad, who are enrolled in the Public Register of Italian Residents Abroad (Anagrafe Italiani Residenti all’Estero) may vote by correspondence through the Embassy.
 This applies to national and European elections, as well as referendums.
 For local elections, they may obtain a discount on public transportation (plane, rail).

-The Italian poll turnout figures for political elections of 2022 are aggregated, therefore there is no official data regarding youth participation, (except from post-vote surveys).
+The Italian poll turnout figures for all elections are aggregated, therefore data regarding youth participation is not available.

 Young people as political representatives